Phoneutria nigriventer: Toxicity and prey

-The bite of P. nigriventer in humans, can cause several symptoms such as priapism, tachycardia, arrhythmias, cardiogenic shock, acute pulmonary edema and convulsions.
+The bite of P. nigriventer in humans can cause several symptoms such as priapism, tachycardia, arrhythmias, cardiogenic shock, acute pulmonary edema and convulsions.
 P. nigriventer can choose to deliver a dry bite (without injecting venom) or a minimal dose.

 The venom of P. nigriventer has been reported to contain at least six neurotoxic peptides globally known as PhTx3 and individually identified as Tx3-1 to Tx3-6.
 Tx3-3 has also been named ω-Phoneutria nigriventer toxin ω-PnTx3-3 and Tx3-4, phonetoxin IIA or ω-Ptx-IIA.
 These toxins act as broad-spectrum calcium channel blockers that inhibit glutamate release, calcium uptake and also glutamate uptake in neural synapses.
 At deadly concentrations, these neurotoxins cause loss of muscle control and breathing problems, resulting in paralysis and eventual asphyxiation.
 In addition, the venom causes intense pain and inflammation following a bite, due to an excitatory effect the venom has on the serotonin 5-HT4 receptor of sensory nerves.
 This sensory nerve stimulation causes a cascading release of neuropeptides such as substance P, which triggers inflammation and pain.
 Studies on the effects of the venom in dogs have shown low lethal doses to be around 0.2 mg/kg (SC).
 The median lethal dose for females is 0.63 mg / kg (95% confidence interval [0.54-0.71], for females with egg sacs the LD50 is 0.61 mg / kg [0.56-0.73].
 For males the LD50 is 1.57 mg / kg.
 Differences between the venom of male and female Phoneutria nigriventer have been reported, with females producing a greater quantity of venom.
 PhTx-2 is considered the most toxic group, which is also potent for primates.
 Humans can be ten times more sensitive to the P. nigriventer venom compared to mice.
 Primates, such as monkeys and humans, are said to react particularly strongly to the venom components.

 Aside from causing intense pain, the venom of the spider can also cause priapism in humans.
 Erections resulting from the bite are uncomfortable, can last for many hours and can lead to impotence.
 A component of the venom, Tx2-6, is being studied for use in erectile dysfunction treatments.

-The Brazilian wandering spider's prey also includes crickets, katydids, mantids, as well as larger animals, including tree frogs, lizards and bats.
+The Brazilian wandering spider's prey includes crickets, katydids, mantids, as well as larger animals, including tree frogs, lizards and bats.

 The average venom yield is 1.25 mg, and 0.4 mg in the winter.